XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/disable-master-key-pair.md

 ---
 html: disable-master-key-pair.html
 parent: manage-account-settings.html
+seo:
-blurb: Disable the master key that is mathematically associated with an address.
+    description: Disable the master key that is mathematically associated with an address.
 labels:
   - Security
   - Accounts